-FarmHer to Highlight Villa de Alpacas Farm on Friday, October 12th at 9:30 pm ET on RFD-TV
+FarmHer Highlights Villa de Alpacas Farm on RFD-TV

 Oct.
 12, 2018 @ 9:30pm — FarmHer is an original series on RFD-TV that shares the lives and stories of women working the land, caring for their communities, and feeding the world.
 From crawfish ponds in Louisiana to hazelnut fields in Oregon and a lot of gravel roads in between, join host Marji Guyler-Alaniz on the FarmHer journey each week.
 Season 3 will cover diverse operations from coast-to-coast, and while each farm is different, the heart of each FarmHer is the same.
 New episodes air every Friday and Sunday at 9:30 pm ET.

-Watch Friday, October 12th when FarmHer features our very own Angel Forbes-Simmons and Villa de Alpacas Farm in Aquasco, Maryland!
+On Friday, October 12, 2018, FarmHer featured our very own Angel Forbes-Simmons and Villa de Alpacas Farm in Aquasco, Maryland!

 Tune in to #FarmHer on RFD-TV at 9:30 ET/8:30 CT for a trip to one of only four remaining Bicentennial farms in Maryland.
 FarmHer host Marji Guyler-Alaniz focuses her camera on city girl turned FarmHer, Angel Forbes Simmons and her alpaca herd at Villa de Alpacas Farm.
 From classical music in the barn to turning their precious fur into works of fiber art, this is an episode of FarmHer you won’t want to miss.

 FarmHer Clips / Photos

 CLIP 1: FarmHer Angel Forbes Simmons Plays Classical Music for Her Animals

 CLIP 2: FarmHer Angel Forbes Simmons Explains Her Felting Loom